Today’s guest post is by Melissa from HopeSprouts.

 My oldest daughter, Bels, and I started homeschooling kindergarten last year while my youngest progressed into an investigative toddler.
 While we were pretty relaxed in our lessons, there were still times when I needed some quiet one on one time with Bels.
 This was mostly while she was doing reading lessons.

-1. Cheerio necklaces- Thread 2-4 cheerios on a long piece of yarn.
+1. Cheerio necklaces– Thread 2-4 cheerios on a long piece of yarn.
 If you plan to use a plastic needle (as opposed to a piece of tape) thread that also.
 Tie the ends of the yarn together.
 If you are using tape, tape the ends of the yarn form a “needle” for threading on cheerios.
-Provide a large handful of cheerios and a little instruction and your toddler will be practicing fine motor skills, having a snack and staying occupied!
-(This have been very travel friendly for us.
+Provide a large handful of cheerios and a little instruction and your toddler will be practicing fine motor skills, having a snack, and staying occupied!
+(This has been very travel-friendly for us.
 The kids both love making the necklaces in the car or on a plane and then snacking on them later).

 4. Play-doh– I can not begin to sing all the praises of this miracle toy.
 Both kids love play-doh.
 If your toddler is small and you are concerned about them eating it, try making your own.
 Mix 3 cups flour, 1 cup salt, 3 tablespoons oil, and 1 cup water together.
 There are tons of other recipes out there.
 You can add jello or kool-aid mix for color and scent (and flavor).

 5. Put a lid on it– Give your child some Tupperware and lids and let her try to match the tops.